 The course provides an introduction to the basic concepts and functions of incident management.
 The course addresses where incident management activities fit in the information assurance or information security ecosystem and covers the key steps in the incident handling lifecycle.
 Discussions include topics on security operations services, intruder threats, and the nature of incident response activities.
 Course modules present standard practices to enable a resilient incident management capability.

-Course attendees will learn how to gather the information required to handle an incident; realize the importance of having and following pre-defined security operations policies and procedures; understand the technical issues relating to commonly reported attack types such as phishing and ransomware, perform analysis and response tasks for various sample incidents; apply critical thinking skills in responding to incidents, and identify potential problems to avoid while taking part in incident management work.
+Course attendees will learn how to gather the information required to handle an incident, realize the importance of having and following pre-defined security operations policies and procedures, understand the technical issues relating to commonly reported attack types such as phishing and ransomware, perform analysis and response tasks for various sample incidents, apply critical thinking skills in responding to incidents, and identify potential problems to avoid while taking part in incident management work.
 The course incorporates interactive instruction, in class discussions, small group work, and practical exercises.
 Attendees have the opportunity to participate in sample incidents that they might face on a day-to-day basis in a group or team scenario/situation.

-- new incident handlers, investigators, and SOC analysts (one to three months of experience) who will be performing various incident management or security operations activities
+- new incident handlers, investigators, and security operations (SOC) analysts (one to three months of experience) who will be performing various incident management or security operations activities

 - staff performing work roles in the NICE1 Computer Network Defense Analysis and Incident Response specialty areas